Third generation secure telephone unit

 With the STU-III, the CIK takes the form of a physical plastic key that is

-inserted into a slot at the right hand side of the phone and rotated 90°
+inserted into a slot at the side or top of the phone and rotated 90°

 The image on the right shows the KSD-64 that was